 - Workflow Management and Extensibility

-- Enterprise-Grade Support with customizable User Interface
+- Enterprise-grade support with customizable User Interface

 - Support Dynamic Programming Languages with multi-user editing